Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Consistency in parameter estimation and model selection

 \end{enumerate}

 \end{theorem}

-Condition \ref{item:correct_ms} in Theorem~\ref{thm:consist_param} states that the adaptive Lasso only chooses correct and never underparametrized models with asymptotic probability equal to 1.
-It underlines the fact that $\lambda^*/n \to 0$ is basic condition that we will assume in all subsequent statements.
+Condition \ref{item:correct_ms} in Theorem~\ref{thm:consist_param} states that the adaptive Lasso never chooses underparametrized models with asymptotic probability equal to 1.
+It underlines the fact that $\lambda^*/n \to 0$ is a basic condition that we will assume in all subsequent statements.

 \begin{theorem}[Consistency in model selection] Suppose that $\lambda^*/n \to 0$ as $n \to \infty$.
 If $\lambda_j \to \infty$ as well as $\sqrt{n}\lambda_j/\lambda^* \to \infty$ as $n \to \infty$ for all $j = 1,\dots,p$, then the adaptive Lasso estimator performs consistent model selection in the sense that